jakson92/foxbit-trade-bot/README.md

 ### Prerequisites

-This project is maded in NodeJS, and it's needed to run this project.
+This project is made with NodeJS, and it's needed to run this project.

 ### Installing